tbfe-de/viva-tcl/emb_tcl/README.md

 ### Overview

-Four of the examplkes are actually pairs of a "server" and a matching "client", all fully written in Tcl.
-They demonstrate how an Embedded Board (presumable running under Linux) might communicate an be controlde with respect to its state by a remote application, based on a TK-GUI.
+Four of the examplkes are actually pairs of a *Server* and a matching *Client*, all fully written in Tcl.
+They demonstrate how an Embedded Board (presumable running under Linux) is enabled to communicate over an TCP/IP stream socket an is controled with respect to its state by a remote application with a Tk-based GUI.

 See later sections [Binary State – Polled](#binary-state--polled) and [ADC / DAC – Streamed](#adc--dac--streamed) for details.

-The other three examples deal with debug tracing in various comfortable way.
-Note that these are NOT meant to compete with (semi-) professional Tcl-IDEs and -debuggers, they just shall demonstrate how MUCH you can do with only a LITTLE bit of Tcl/Tk-Code.
+The other three examples deal with [Debug-Tracing](#debug-tracing) in various ways.
+Note that these are NOT meant to compete with (semi-) professional Tcl-IDEs and -debuggers, they just shall demonstrate how *MUCH* you can do with only a *LITTLE* bit of Tcl/Tk-Code.

 ### Binary State – Polled